Thursday, November 11, 2021

 How to Make Homemade Vanilla Extract (Easy Food Gift)

-Vanilla extract is a staple in my pantry since I use it often in baked goods and hot drinks (like a pumpkin spice latte or hot chocolate) to make the flavors pop & give them an extra cozy feel.
+Vanilla extract is a staple in my pantry since I use it often in baked goods (like strawberry banana muffins or flourless peanut butter cookies) and hot drinks (like a pumpkin spice latte or hot chocolate) to make the flavors pop & give them an extra cozy feel.
 Because I love it so much, I typically add extra (1 tablespoon in many recipes that require 1-2 teaspoons), and thus go through a bottle much faster.

 While I appreciate the convenience of store-bought extract, it certainly isn't cheap and the price has only risen over the years.
-Thankfully, learning how to make it at home has saved me quite a bit of money.
+Thankfully, learning how to make it at home (along with other pantry staples) has saved me quite a bit of money.

 At least when I remember to plan ahead by starting a new batch!
-Just so you know, homemade vanilla extract tastes best when it's sat for six months or longer, which is definitely a time commitment, but very much worth it.
+FYI: homemade vanilla extract tastes best when it's infused for six months or longer, which is definitely a time commitment, but very much worth it.
 Especially when it will make all your go-to recipes even better.

 Why Make Vanilla Extract at Home?